by Garrick Dee

 Instead of manually starting the robot, you can set a schedule the exact time each day the robot will clean your home.

-This is the type of flexibility that an app-based robot gives you.
+It is the type of flexibility that an app-based robot gives you.

 How to connect the app and robot